est. 3-5 min read

 How Might We Reduce Completion Time?

-Modularized Onboarding with Progressive Disclosure
+Modularized Flow with Progressive Disclosure

 I initiated the solution by breaking the original single long, undismissible onboarding process into 3 modules: